OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Nortiv 8 Barefoot Water Shoes

-These shoes are specifically designed to withstand cold water and provide maximum grip, which is exactly what you should look for if you are adventuring into a water hiking experience.
+These shoes are specifically designed to withstand cold water and provide maximum grip, which is exactly what you should look for if you are adventuring into a river crossing experience.

 Based on our team’s first-hand experience, they offer good drainage, and compared to other shoes for hiking we tried, they stay true both to men’s and women’s sizes.